mdjahidhasan009/SQL/cross_apply_outer_apply.md

     ON D.DepartmentID = E.DepartmentID
 GO
 ```
-Even though the above two queries return the same information, the execution plan will be bit diﬀerent.
+Even though the above two queries return the same information, the execution plan will be bit different.
 But cost
-wise there will be not much diﬀerence.
+wise there will be not much difference.

 Now comes the time to see where the APPLY operator is really required.
 In Script #3, I am creating a table-valued
 function which accepts DepartmentID as its parameter and returns all the employees who belong to this